 How to Wean Your Older Baby Off Night Feeds and Help Them to Better Sleep

-- If you haven’t already done so, introduce a familiar series of steps leading up to bed time [a bed time routine] to coincide with when you know your baby is tired and ready to sleep.
+- If you haven’t already done it, introduce a familiar series of steps leading up to bed time [a bed time routine] timed to coincide with when you know your baby is tired and ready to sleep.

-- Do not allow them to fall asleep at the beginning of the night over the bed time feed.
+- Keep the bedroom light on for that bed time feed, and don’t let your baby doze off.
 You may have to limit the duration if you’re breastfeeding or reduce the feed if they are on the bottle.
 Don’t worry – your older baby’s quality of sleep no longer depends upon how full their tummy is.

 - Introduce a little picture book or song after the feed and before your baby goes into the cot.
 This will further help to break the milk/sleep connection responsible for babies’ waking later and needing another feed to settle.

-- Turn the lights down now and place you baby into the cot whilst they are clearly awake.
+- Turn the light off now and place you baby into the cot whilst they are clearly awake.

 - Depending on their temperament and your own parenting style, either stay with them, comforting them in the cot or pop in and out frequently but briefly to reassure them.